wasimtichu/Tableau-Coffee-Case-Study/README.md

 https://public.tableau.com/app/profile/md.wasim.akhtar3999/viz/CoffeeCaseStudy_17246708160580/AreaCodesOfCalifornia

-Use the data source “Sample – Coffee Chain” for the below questions.
-Attach the screenshots of the visualizations everywhere along with the answer.
-Also, upload the final workbook in Tableau public and give the link for the same.
 1. Compare the Budget Sales and Budget Profit with Actual Sales and Profit and write your findings.
 2. Create Top N parameter to find top state based on Profit for Major market size.